lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The SCHC C/Ds on both sides MUST share the same set of Rules.
 So MUST the SCHC F/Rs on both sides.

-The operation in the Downlink direction is similar to that in the Uplink direction, only reverting the order in which the architecture elements are traversed.
+The operation in the Downlink direction is similar to that in the Uplink direction, only reversing the order in which the architecture elements are traversed.

 # Rule ID

 Rule IDs identify the Rules used for Compression/Decompression or for Fragmentation/Reassembly.

-The scope of a Rule ID is the link between the SCHC Compressor and the SCHC Decompressor, or between the SCHC Fragmenter and the SCHC Reassembler.
+The scope of a Rule ID is the undirected link instance (i.e. per Dev, regardless of direction) between a SCHC Compressor and its corresponding SCHC Decompressor, or between a SCHC Fragmenter and its corresponding SCHC Reassembler.
+Within this scope, Rule IDs for Compression and Rule IDs for Fragmentation share the same space.

 The size of the Rule IDs is not specified in this document, as it is implementation-specific and can vary according to the LPWAN technology and the number of Rules, among others.
 It is defined in Profiles.